glondu/belenios/INSTALL.md

 Note that this version may introduce vulnerabilities and should not be used in production!

+To make sure everything went well, you can run tests:

+    make check

 If you are familiar with OCaml, please read the `opam-bootstrap.sh` shell script, or the following two sections to compile Belenios with your existing OCaml installation.